Achievable logoAchievable logo

 Declarations

-The declarations page provides information regarding the property or exposures being insured.
-Much of the information in the declarations section is taken directly from the application and include, but are not limited to:
+The declarations page describes the property or exposures being insured.
+Much of this information comes directly from the application and includes, but is not limited to:

 • Name and address of the named insured